ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 ## Where do I get a config file (aka "YAML") for this game?

-Yaml files are configuration files that tell Archipelago how you'd like your game to be randomized, even if you're only using default settings.
+Yaml files are configuration files that tell Archipelago how you'd like your game to be randomized, even if you're only using default options.
 When you're setting up a multiworld, every world needs its own yaml file.

 There are three basic ways to get a yaml: